A Theoretical Analysis of Catastrophic Forgetting through the NTK Overlap Matrix: Introduction

 CF occurs when past solutions degrade while learning from new incoming tasks according to non-stationary distributions.
 Previous work either investigated this phenomenon empirically at different granularity levels (task level \citep{nguyen2019forgetting}, neural network representations level \citep{ramasesh2020anatomy} ), or proposed a quantitative metric \citep{farquhar2018towards,kemker2017measuring,nguyen2020explaining}.

 Despite the vast set of existing works on CF, there is still few theoretical works studying this major topic.
 Recently, \cite{bennani2020generalisation} propose a framework to study Continual Learning in the NTK regime then derive generalization guarantees of CL under the Neural Tangent Kernel \cite[NTK]{jacot2018neural} for Orthogonal Gradient Descent \cite[OGD]{farajtabar2020orthogonal}.
 Following on this work, we propose a theoretical analysis of Catastrophic Forgetting for a family of projection algorithms including OGD, GEM \citep{gem}.
-Our contributions can be summarized as follows:

-\begin{itemize} \item We provide a general definition of Catastrophic Forgetting, and examine the special case of CF under the Neural Tangent Kernel (NTK) regime.
+Our contributions can be summarized as follows: \blfootnote{$^1$McGill University $^2$Mila $^3$Aqemia $^4$Université de Montréal $^5$RIKEN AIP \\ corresponding author: thang.doan@mail.mcgill.ca} \begin{itemize} \item We provide a general definition of Catastrophic Forgetting, and examine the special case of CF under the Neural Tangent Kernel (NTK) regime.
 Our definition leverages the similarity between the source and target task. \item We derive the expression of the forgetting error for a family of orthogonal projection methods based on the \emph{NTK overlap matrix}.
 This matrix reduces to the angle between the source and target tasks and is a critical component responsible for the Catastrophic Forgetting. \item For these projection methods, we analyze their mechanisms to reduce Catastrophic Forgetting and how they differ from each other. \item We propose PCA-OGD, an extension of OGD which mitigates the CF issue by compressing the relevant information into a reduced number of principal components.
 We show that our method is advantageous whenever the dataset has a dependence pattern between tasks. \end{itemize}